Ellotron/war-rig/rules/README.md

 ### Rival Base

 When a squad tries to move in to a rival base of player or lesser factions, squads there try to **Repel** them.
-If the move is not repelled, the squad is considered infiltrated and have a number of additional actions available to them.
+If the move is not repelled, the squad is considered infiltrated.
+Infiltrated squads cannot attack or be attacked but have a number of additional actions available to them.
 Each costs 1 action:

 #### 1. Recruit